101 Cooking For Two

 two porterhouse steaks with seasoning

-• Trim off excess fat.
-Season just before grilling, or 1 hour in advance.
-I use 7:2:1 seasoning, but just salt and pepper work just fine.
-Or the seasoning of your choice.
+• Trim excess fat.
+Season just before grilling or up to 1 hour ahead.
+I use 7:2:1 seasoning, but salt and pepper work fine — or use your favorite steak seasoning.

 seasoning trimmed porterhouse steaks